 A tomosynthesis exam is very similar to a traditional digital mammogram in both time and format.
 The technologist positions the patient, compresses the breast under a paddle and takes images from different angles.
 During the tomosynthesis portion of the exam, the X-ray arm of the mammography machine makes a quick arc over the breast, taking a series of breast images at a number of angles.

-In the United States, is the second-leading cause of cancer death among women, exceeded only by lung cancer.
+In the United States, breast cancer is the second-leading cause of cancer death among women, exceeded only by lung cancer.
 The stage at which breast cancer is detected influences a woman’s chance of survival.
 If found and treated early while still localized in the breast, the 10-year survival rate for breast cancer is greater than 90 percent.

 By June 2012, Scripps also plans to have tomosynthesis technology available for patients at Scripps Polster Breast Care Center at Scripps Memorial Hospital La Jolla.

 The addition of digital breast tomosynthesis is the latest example of technological advances in cancer care at Scripps.
 Currently under construction are the Scripps Proton Therapy Center (expected to open in April 2013) and the Scripps Radiation Treatment Center (expected to open in August 2012), both of which will featuring the latest technology for patient care.

 Cancer care at Scripps is provided through Scripps Cancer Center, a nationally recognized leader in cancer care, providing comprehensive care at Scripps’ four hospitals and various Scripps Clinic locations.
 With more than 300 affiliated physicians, Scripps Cancer Center seeks to provide the best possible treatment and cutting-edge research trials for patients by coordinating medical expertise in the areas of clinical cancer care, community outreach and clinical, translational and basic research.